TRENT-OS/os_configuration/README.md

-# TRENTOS ConfigService
+# OS ConfigService

 ## Overview

-Provides the TRENTOS ConfigService API that allows to write and retrieve configuration parameters either by using it locally in a component or as a separate remote server component.
+Provides the OS ConfigService API that allows to write and retrieve configuration parameters either by using it locally in a component or as a separate remote server component.

 ### Dependencies

-* TRENTOS FileSystem
+- OS FileSystem

 ### Build options